atodorov/qa-automation-ruby-101/module06/README.md

-Exercise #1: generate as many as possible user-stories, acceptance rules, examples and questions and classify them with colors: yello, blue, green and red!
+Exercise #1: generate as many as possible user-stories, acceptance rules, examples and questions and classify them with colors: yellow, blue, green and red!

 Exercise #2: convert your user stories into Gherkin features and scenarios!